RayAndrade/TheRayCode/JavaScript/Creational/Singleton/README.md

 | **Why**   | Saves resources and enforces consistency     |
 | **Bonus** | Provides global access to a single object    |

+## 🧍‍♂️ S.W\.O.T.
+Analysis — Singleton Pattern

+### ✅ **Strengths**

+1. Guarantees that only one instance of a class exists in the application.
+2. Provides a global access point to shared resources or configurations.
+3. Simplifies management of centralized services like logging or caching.

+---

+### ❌ **Weaknesses**

+1. Can hide dependencies and make testing or mocking difficult.
+2. Acts like a global variable, which can lead to tight coupling and poor design.
+3. Makes lazy loading or dependency injection more complex in larger systems.

+---

+### 🌱 **Opportunities**

+1. Helps juniors understand global state management and object lifecycle.
+2. Provides a practical pattern for managing configuration, logging, or state.
+3. Prepares developers for working with system-wide services in real-world apps.

+---

+### ⚠️ **Threats**

+1. Overuse can lead to anti-patterns and poor separation of concerns.
+2. May introduce concurrency issues in multi-threaded environments (less common in JS).
+3. Can lead to hidden, hard-to-diagnose bugs when shared state is mutated unexpectedly.

 [TheRayCode.ORG](https://www.TheRayCode.org)

 [RayAndrade.COM](https://www.RayAndrade.com)